sophiekoonin/localghost/src/games.md

 * [Wytchwood](https://whitethorngames.com/wytchwood): a crafting adventure game where you play "the mysterious old witch of the woods" collecting ingredients and solving puzzles.
 * [Thimbleweed Park](https://thimbleweedpark.com/): a classic LucasArts-style point and click by our friend Ron Gilbert of Monkey Island fame.
 Great puzzles and very entertaining writing.
 * [Untitled Goose Game](https://goose.game/): I spoke to someone recently who hadn't heard of this so apparently I do need to mention this.
 You play as a goose, causing havoc in a tiny English village.
 I cackled throughout.
 (The goose honk is now my computer alert sound.)
+* [Alba: A Wildlife Adventure](https://www.albawildlife.com/): you play a young girl visiting her grandparents on a Spanish island, who gets together with her friend to start a campaign to save the island's wildlife.
+It's so wholesome and the fauna is very accurate &mdash; I spent far too long running around the island looking for teals and kestrels.
+It's a great gateway to real life birdwatching!

 ## RPGs
 * [Divinity: Original Sin](http://www.divinityoriginalsin.com/) & [Divinity: Original Sin 2](https://divinity.game/) &mdash; by Larian (creators of Baldur's Gate 3), this is a turn-based RPG which is very D&D and great for loot goblins such as myself.
+* [Baldur's Gate 3](https://baldursgate3.game/): A natural follow-on from Divinity (it's by the same studio), this is an absolutely incredible game based on Dungeons and Dragons.
+Prepare to get unreasonably attached to your companions.
+It's very long, but also entirely engrossing.
+I'm a druid, how about you?
 * [Transistor](https://www.supergiantgames.com/games/transistor/): a cyberpunk turn-based role-playing game with a beautiful soundtrack by the same folks who made Hades.

 ## Couch co-op